 Read about the other options for travelling to/from MNL in the following guides:

-- Travelling by rail – MNL isn’t served by trains, but indirect access via Manila’s urban rail network is possible.
-Even then, you’ll need to take road transport for the final stretch between the stations and the airport.
+- Travelling by rail – MNL isn’t served by trains, but indirect access is possible via Manila’s urban rail network.
 This mode of travel is not recommended due to baggage restrictions on trains and frequent overcrowding (amongst other drawbacks).

 Access

-For travellers going by road, the most straightforward route to/from MNL involves taking the NAIA Expressway (NAIAX).
-This elevated toll road links the three largest terminals (T1/T2/T3) to the South Luzon Expressway (SLEX) and the Metro Manila Skyway (Skyway) in the east and the Manila–Cavite Expressway (CAVITEX) in the west.
-The NAIAX bypasses T4, so passengers using that terminal should keep to the surface roads underneath.
+The NAIA Expressway (NAIAX) is an elevated toll road that links T1, T2, and T3 to the South Luzon Expressway (SLEX) and the Metro Manila Skyway (Skyway) in the east and the Manila–Cavite Expressway (CAVITEX) in the west.

-The ground-level SLEX isn’t directly connected to the NAIAX, so you’ll need to use surface roads in order to transfer between the two.
-On the other hand, the elevated and more expensive Skyway – which runs above the SLEX for much of its length – does have a direct connection to the NAIAX through access ramps near the Sales (Nichols) Interchange.
+The ground-level SLEX isn’t directly connected to the NAIAX, but surface roads can be used to transfer between the two.
+The elevated Skyway – which runs above the SLEX for much of its length – does have a connection to the NAIAX through access ramps near the Sales (Nichols) Interchange.

-West of the airport, the CAVITEX is directly connected to the NAIAX via a dedicated ramp.
-The NAIAX runs further beyond that point, eventually linking up with Diosdado Macapagal Boulevard and – by way of New Seaside Drive – terminating at Diokno Boulevard, with dedicated on/off ramps for each.
-These two surface roads serve Manila’s bayside area, home to several integrated resorts and the vast SM Mall of Asia shopping centre.
+West of the airport, the CAVITEX is connected to the NAIAX via a dedicated ramp.
+The NAIAX continues further on to link up with Diosdado Macapagal Boulevard and – by way of New Seaside Drive – Diokno Boulevard, with on/off ramps for each.
+These two surface roads serve Manila’s bayside area, which hosts major integrated resorts and the vast SM Mall of Asia shopping centre.

-Tables setting out the approved toll rates for the above motorways are available through the following links.
-(Note: For toll-setting purposes, 4-wheeled passenger cars – such as your typical family sedan – will generally fall under Class 1.)
+Tables setting out the approved tolls are available through the following links.
+(Note: Four-wheeled passenger cars – such as your typical sedan – will generally fall under Class 1.)

 Private Transportation and Parking